dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

   `METplus repository <https://github.com/dtcenter/METplus>`_.

-* Click on the appropriate GitHub account when presented with the pop-up window with the question 'Where should we fork METplus?'.
+* Click on the appropriate GitHub account when presented with the pop-up window with the question 'Where should we fork METplus?'

-* The web page will refresh to the GitHub repository at, for example:
+* The web page will refresh to the GitHub repository.
+For example:

   .. code-block:: ini